vzvca/libfiber/README.md

 ## Introduction

-This small librairy implements user land cooperative threads, they are called fibers.
+This small library implements user land cooperative threads, they are called fibers.
 Fibers can be seen as a specialized case of coroutines which are a wider concept.

 Each fiber has its own stack and shares the CPU with other fibers.
 When it resumes execution, it restarts where it was just like a normal thread.